-Are you familiar with his eye care needs?
-Or are you having trouble cleaning his eyes?
+As a Boston Terrier parent, you are likely familiar with your dog’s eye care needs.
+But are you having trouble cleaning his eyes?

-Your Boston Terrier’s eyes need special care because of how prominent are.
+Your Boston Terrier’s eyes need special care because of how prominent they are.

 Before going through how to clean them, let’s have a look at their eye problems and excessive tears issue.